Skip to main content

 Anti-Bribery and Corruption Policy (England & Wales)

-Create a comprehensive Anti-Bribery and Corruption Policy for England and Wales, designed to constitute "adequate procedures" under section 7(2) of the Bribery Act 2010.
+Create a detailed Anti-Bribery and Corruption Policy for England and Wales, designed to constitute "adequate procedures" under section 7(2) of the Bribery Act 2010.
 This template covers the six MoJ principles: top-level commitment, risk assessment, proportionate procedures, due diligence, communication and training, and monitoring.
 Includes gifts and hospitality register threshold, facilitation payments prohibition, political and charitable donations rules, third party due diligence, whistleblowing procedures, investigation and sanctions, and record retention aligned to the Limitation Act 1980.
 Download as PDF or Word.

 Supply Agreement (UK)

-Create a comprehensive Supply Agreement for England and Wales governing the sale and purchase of goods between a Supplier and a Buyer.
+Create a detailed Supply Agreement for England and Wales governing the sale and purchase of goods between a Supplier and a Buyer.
 Compliant with the Sale of Goods Act 1979, Supply of Goods and Services Act 1982, and the Late Payment of Commercial Debts (Interest) Act 1998.

 Employment Contract (England & Wales)